 Who would be the most eligible for the new position: The one who had the most legible handwriting but had poor Public Relations skills, or the one who had illegible handwriting but who was great with people?

 Finally, it was decided that the person with good handwriting but poor PR skills was ineligible for the position.

-2. Rising above other things or places: The snow capped mountain was eminent among the other low hills.
+2. Descriptive of something rising above other things or places: The snow-capped mountain was eminent among the other low hills.

 2. Present throughout the universe, said of God: Transcendent, immanent, and indwelling the universe, time, etc.; or God as immanent and existing in and extending into all parts of the created universe.

-3. A thought or activity which occurs within the mind: Thinking or daydreaming is an immanent activity.
+3. Concerning a thought or an activity which occurs within the mind: Thinking or daydreaming is an immanent activity.

-4. Qualities or characteristics which are common throughout something: Self-preservation is an immanent characteristic of most mammals.
+4. Pertaining to qualities or characteristics which are common throughout life: Self-preservation is an immanent characteristic of most mammals.

-2. Happening without disruption or delay: The telegram asked for an immediate answer.
+2. Concerning something which should happen without disruption or delay: The telegram asked for an immediate answer.

-3. To describe one's position in relation to others; next in line: Stefan was Luisa's most immediate relative.
+3. Descriptive of one's position in relation to others; next in line: Stefan was Luisa's most immediate, or closest, relative.

 2. Immediate, ready to happen without further notice: Leaping onto the subway tracks places a person in imminent danger and is a foolish thing to do.